hungryram/hungryram2022/content/portfolio/yoori-park-luxury-estates.md

   website without having me ask.
 title: Yoori Park Luxury Estates
 website_link: https://www.yooripark.com
+search_engine_optimization:
+  meta_description: Yoori Park is based in Los Angeles and had a website redesign by Hungry Ram.
+The site is built using HUGO and Forestry.io for content management.
+  title_tag: Yoori Park Luxury Real Estate Web design by Hungry Ram
 ---
 Yoori Park is featured on HGTV on Rock the Block.
 With over 18 years of training and experience in both sales and customer service, she is not only results-oriented but also deeply values building rapport with each and every one of her clients.